BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 Use the "--show" option to display all of the cracked passwords reliably
 ```

-Tried with hashcat but it didn’t work
+Tried with hashcat but it didnâ€™t work

 ```bash
 hashcat -m 6800 ./HASH.TXT /usr/share/wordlists/rockyou.txt